Sakura Kinomoto: Creation and conception

 Sakura's character design for the manga was originally developed by Mokona of Clamp.
 She was designed to capture the image of Mokona's then two-year-old niece Kawaji.
 The original character's facial expression changed considerably until the manga started.
 Her many magical costumes were introduced as CLAMP felt it was "sad" for a girl to wear the same magical costume all the time influenced by the manga series Sailor Moon.
 Between the manga and the anime adaptation, nearly 300 costumes were made with most of them being created specifically for Sakura.
 As the series' main theme is "love", Clamp focused on the multiple relationships Sakura has.
 Both Syaoran Li and Tomoyo Daidoji were found as popular characters for often comforting the main character based on how the readers related themselves with their feelings for Sakura.

 Picking a Japanese actress to voice Sakura was difficult.
-Neither Ohkawa or anime director Morio Asaka were satisfied with any of the voice actress who auditioned for the role.
-In the end, Sakura Tange (who previously voicing Sakura Mitsukoshi, which also have green eyes like Sakura Kinomoto, in 1997 Face/SNK's Neo Geo puzzle game Money Puzzle Exchanger) was selected for the role with sound director Masafumi Mima believing her to fit the character thanks to her quiet and strong voice.
+Neither Ohkawa nor anime director Morio Asaka was satisfied with any of the voice actresses who auditioned for the role.
+In the end, Sakura Tange was selected for the role, with sound director Masafumi Mima believing her to fit the character thanks to her quiet and strong voice.

 There are fictional magical cards used in the manga and anime series Cardcaptor Sakura.
 They serve as magical items for the protagonist to use for various means.
-The deck consists of nineteen cards in the manga, and fifty-three in the anime.
-The popularity and success of Cardcaptor Sakura led to the creations of several toys of the Clow Cards, including a set of toy cards released by the Nakayoshi magazine to celebrate its sixtieth anniversary.
+The deck consists of nineteen cards in the manga and fifty-three in the anime.
+The popularity and success of Cardcaptor Sakura led to the creation of several toys of the Clow Cards, including a set of toy cards released by the Nakayoshi magazine to celebrate its sixtieth anniversary.

 In Nelvana's English adaptation titled "Cardcaptors", Sakura was originally going to be called Nikki, but they later decided to keep her first original given name because of the reception of the Cardcaptors adaptation plus the difficulty and expense of editing out numerous appearances of her name in rōmaji in the anime series.
 However, her family name was changed to "Avalon".